OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part1.md

 #### 5. Connect the Sensor

-There's three connections we'll have to make to wire up the soil moisture sensor to your Arduino:
+There are three connections we'll have to make to wire up the soil moisture sensor to your Arduino:

 ![plant+sensor](./img/smart-plant-p1-sensor-2.jpg)